TheRealWaldo/ha-optimal-humidity/README.md

 In addition to how we feel, other organisms love humid environments, such as mold.
 Mold can have detrimental effects on health and can do irreparable damage to your home.
 Condensation on windows is also a factor.
 This sensor also considers these factors by allowing one to assign a critical temperature sensor for the coldest point in your controlled location.
 For example, you can place critical temperature sensors at your window or on your basement floor.

+Another factor that influences humidity that is not often considered is air pressure.

 This sensor integration attempts to determine the optimal relative humidity set point for your humidifiers and dehumidifiers based on those factors.

 ## Installation